ResearchCodeReviewCommunity/dev-review/site/content/flowcharts/lonecoder.md

-## Single Developer Workflow
+## Code Review Workflow

-Here's a high-level view of a workflow you can follow as a single developer that would like to make code review part of your development process.
+Here's a high-level view of a workflow researchers can follow to make code review part of their development process.

 {{< mermaid >}}
-%% lonecoder mermaid
+%% codereview mermaid
 graph TD;
   Link(Click on orange boxes for more detail) A([Start]) --> B(Find a reviewer)